CodingNomads/articles/movie-tweets/movie-analysis.md

 <h2 id="what-next">What Next?</h2>

-If you enjoyed this project and you want to learn more and practice your data analysis skills further:
+If you enjoyed this data analysis example and you want to learn more and practice your skills further:

 - **Add More Data**: You can search for some additional IMDB data freely available on the internet.
 Chances are they contain information about _directors_ of the movies.
 You could join this data with your `tidy_movie_ratings` dataset and see which directors are getting top ratings for which movies over the years, and by decades.
 This way, you can practice everything you have learned here over again
 - **Build Your Service**: You can write a function which takes the `top_rate_by_decade` data frame as input and returns a random movie from the list, further simulating a movie recommendation system
+- **Your Idea Here**: There are limitless possibilities to practice and play with this data.
+Share your explorations with us if you do!
 - **Your Idea Here**: There are limitless possibilities to practice and play with this data.
 Share your explorations with us if you do!

 I hope you enjoyed this article and continue having fun with analyzing your datasets.